cphoover/LazyTemplates/README.md

 Data Options
 =============

 Lazy Templates comes with the option to set a width and height on the placeholder element.
 As well as specify a callback to be fired after the template is loaded into the dom...
+This is done through the use of data attributes with this syntax: `data-[option]="[value]"` ([option] being the option to set, and [value] being the value).

 Usage example: